topicquests/sensecraft/documentation/read_status.md

 seconds_shown -> interval
 force_unread -> boolean default

-probably a view on nodes that includes the join with this
+probably a view on nodes that includes the join with this.
+Or a separate table function?

-function: node N was shown for K seconds (more?) (through websocket?) (only call for unread node.)
-OR: nodes N1, N2, ...
-N_k were shown in the last second. (do all increments)
+functions:

+node_shown_time(node_id integer, seconds float) returns float Indicate that the (unread) node was on display for N seconds more.
+Returns the current total for threshold calculations.

+node_set_read_status(node_id integer, status boolean) Set the node to fully read or to sticky unread

+I thought of a bulk node time update, but it's actually more trouble to find which nodes have the same read time (scrolling introduces variation)

+Maybe introduce a websocket shortcut for those function calls?
+Or just use postgrest?

+Is it worth sending the changes of status to the websocket?
+Most of the time the change of status will be known to the frontend, and private.
+Only need is if the user has two screens showing the same nodes.

-When creating/updating a node, set the last_read to now (same time as create/modify date.)
+When creating/updating a node, set the last_read to same time as node create/modify date.

 A node is unread if last_read is smaller than the nodes's modification date When seconds_shown is greater than threshold (depends on text length), set last_read to now.
+This should be computed on frontend.

 ## Store

 Question: Do we get read_status as a join in Postgrest, or create a custom view?

-What matters are the operations: node_read(node, sticky: boolean) node_unread(node) node_display_time(node, time_delta)

-Those could be called from postgrest or the websocket.
 The threshold calculation, depending on text length, should be on FE. last_read is just storage between sessions, the DB won't infer anything from it.